 In a perfect world, we would all get detailed floor plans, well-shot images, and a neat and orderly list of recent renovations for every listing.
 Of course, none of us live in a perfect world, so we all have to make do when buyers ask about simple things like floor plans or wonder how much new countertops might cost.

-Thankfully, magicplan supplies you with quick answers that will likely sate buyers’ curiosity until a pro can be brought in.
-You can get on-the-spot floor plans by scanning a room with your mobile device, and then upload that floor plan to create cost estimates, 3D tours, and more.
+Thankfully, magicplan supplies you with quick answers that will likely sate buyers’ curiosity until you can bring in a contractor to get the work done.
+You can generate on-demand floor plans by scanning a room with your mobile device and then uploading that floor plan to create cost estimates, 3D tours, and more.

 Visit magicplan